tom-seddon/beeblink/docs/tech.md

 The client uses status byte `0x02` to correctly discard unwanted speculative responses without having to worry about the timing.

+(If the payload has 0 bytes, there are no status bytes, so the client has to assume - and it assumes there are no speculative responses following.
+This is the reason speculative responses may only follow on from response with a a 1+-byte payload, and must themselves have a 1+-byte payload.)

 ### Sync mode